-"STOP!
+"STOP!!!
 Are you thinking about buying a strata title unit or townhouse, either as an investment or as your next home?
-If so, you would be wise to learn as much as you can about how strata schemes operate and this site is a great place to start.
+If so, you would be wise to learn as much as you can about how Strata Schemes operate and this site is a great place to start.
 I've put together a quick check list to help prospective buyers avoid some of the main pitfalls and traps along with a few links to some other useful information."

 Before purchasing a strata title property, it's wise to arrange an inspection of the records and accounts of the Owners Corporation by a suitably qualified strata searcher.
-This is called a Strata Search and is covered under Section 108 of the NSW Strata Schemes Management Act 1996.
+This is called a Strata Search and is covered under Section 182 of the NSW Strata Schemes Management Act 2015.

 Lannock Finance have produced a quick reference guide to selecting a strata searcher called 'Choosing the right pre-purchase strata inspector' and is worth having a look at.

-Details shown on the certificate will include:
+Details shown on the certificate must include:

 Here are a few extra resources to help you learn and understand a bit more about the implications of buying into strata.

-NSW Office of Fair Trading links
+NSW Fair Trading links

 - Strata living (this PDF can take a while to load so please be patient)

-- Retirement Village Living
+- Retirement Village Living (PDF)

 Links to various articles